BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Results

 \subsection{Overall Survival Classification}

-\paragraph{Binary Classification} Binary overall survival classification was evaluated on the UPENN-GBM cohort using macro-AUC, with 121 subjects in the held-out validation set (Fig.~\ref{fig:Downstream_Results}(f)).
+\paragraph{Binary Classification} Binary overall survival classification was evaluated on the UPENN-GBM cohort using macro-AUC, with 121 subjects in the held-out test set (Fig.~\ref{fig:Downstream_Results}(g)).
 At $10\%$ supervision ($n=48$), BrainDINO achieved a macro-AUC of $0.589$ [0.568, 0.610], comparable to BrainIAC ($0.591$) and BM-MAE ($0.599$), and higher than BrainMVP ($0.542$) and DINOv3 ($0.548$), with overlapping confidence intervals across all comparisons.
 Performance improved progressively with additional supervision across all backbones.
 Under full supervision ($100\%$, $n=482$), BrainDINO achieved the highest macro-AUC of $0.683$ [0.662, 0.704], exceeding BM-MAE ($0.546$, $p<0.05$), while differences relative to BrainIAC ($0.576$), BrainMVP ($0.590$), and DINOv3 ($0.614$) did not reach statistical significance.
-Complete results are provided in Supplementary Table~13.
+Supplementary Table~13 reports the complete per-ratio breakdown.

 \paragraph{Kaplan--Meier Risk Stratification} We next evaluated survival modeling using Kaplan-Meier risk stratification based on median risk scores estimated from the training set.
 BrainDINO consistently demonstrated statistically significant separation between high- and low-risk groups across all training data ratios ($p<0.05$ at all ratios; Fig.~\ref{fig:km_ratio_sweep}).
 Clear divergence of survival trajectories was observed even at low data availability, with low-risk median survival of $439$ days versus $235$ days for high-risk patients at $20\%$ supervision, and remained stable as supervision increased.
 In contrast, alternative backbones showed inconsistent or non-significant risk separation---DINOv3 achieved significance only at $40\%$ and $100\%$, while BM-MAE and BrainIAC failed to reach significance at any ratio.
-These results indicate that BrainDINO supports robust survival risk stratification across varying levels of supervision.
-Complete results are provided in Supplementary Table~14.
+These results indicate that BrainDINO supports robust survival risk stratification across varying levels of supervision; see Supplementary Table~14 for all data ratios.